devrimtuncer/demo-springboot-kafka/README.md

 Run `maven clean install` and generate jar artifact of this project.

-Open terminal and start 4 app instances.
+To demonstrate resilience of consuming Kafka messages, open terminal and start 4 app instances.
+Since our Kafka topic has 4 partitions, each app instance will consume only 1 partition.

 1. java -jar -Dserver.port=8080 target/kafka_demo-0.0.1-SNAPSHOT.jar
 2. java -jar -Dserver.port=8081 target/kafka_demo-0.0.1-SNAPSHOT.jar
 3. java -jar -Dserver.port=8082 target/kafka_demo-0.0.1-SNAPSHOT.jar
 4. java -jar -Dserver.port=8083 target/kafka_demo-0.0.1-SNAPSHOT.jar

 Browse http://localhost:8080/ to send 1000 messages to Kafka topic.
-Each app instance will handle one of the 4 Kafka partitions.
-Kill one of the app instances then verify that one of the running 3 app instances will handle 2 Kafka partitions.
+Check the logs that each app instance handles one of the 4 Kafka partitions.
+Kill one of the app instances then verify that one of the running 3 app instances handles 2 Kafka partitions.